 – up to two years of imprisonment.

-Architecting Your Next Steps for Reporting Companies
+Architecting Next Steps for Reporting Companies

-January 1, 2024 and January 1, 2025 certainly seem as though they are in the quite distant future, and for some Reporting Companies, particularly those with sole ownership or simple capital structures, compliance will likely be fairly straightforward.
+For some Reporting Companies, particularly those with sole ownership or simple capital structures, compliance will likely be fairly straightforward.
 However, for Reporting Companies with complex capital structures or vague methods of determining substantial control, it may require several months to develop the processes and procedures necessary to make those determinations, as well as maintain up-to-date BOI for all Beneficial Owners.
 As you begin to consider some of the potential challenges ahead, we’ve listed several questions to help you begin the evaluation and implementation process required for your specific company.

 – What formulas should I utilize to determine Beneficial Owners as defined by the 25% ownership threshold, taking into account any indirect ownership interests?
 And how should the company define its parameters – within the confines of compliance with the CTA’s guidance – for “substantial control” over the company?